 “That means they’d be giving you cake credit?”

 Someone else answered, “Yes, that makes sense.
 Just like in real life, I get credit as a means of knowing if I can pay off a loan, in the cake world, I’d be able to prove that I can procure that much cake at a later date.
-Cake credit would work, specially if people don’t want their cake right now but at the end of the month.”
+Cake credit would work, specially if people don’t want their cake right now but at the end of the month.
+Still many people can’t get loans because of their bad credit, and there is when companies online works perfectly for these kind of people, there are numerous options for those faced with the predicament of a less than perfect credit score, Simple Payday for bad credit for example offer a loan regardless of previous defaults and judge applicants solely on their present circumstances.

 “Excellent!
 Now, two more things – what about the rich folk?
 Right now the people who own mines or oil fields, essentially natural resources, are the ones who quickly get rich.
 Whenever they need money, they simply sell off a bit of their property, or lease it, and they get money in return.
 What about the cake economy?
 Who’d get rich quick?”